 Expansion strategy

-In addition to redeveloping and rehabilitating its existing properties, PHA’s Opening Doors Initiative will continue to pursue expansion opportunities by developing vacant land and distressed properties into affordable housing.
-Two recent examples are Gordon Apartments and Oakdale Apartments and Strawberry Mansion Apartments.
+In addition to redeveloping and rehabilitating its existing properties, PHA’s Opening Doors Initiative will continue to pursue expansion opportunities by acquiring existing multifamily developments and developing vacant land and distressed properties into affordable housing.
+Three recent examples are Gordon Apartments, Oakdale Apartments and Strawberry Mansion Apartments.

 Strawberry Mansion is an example of PHA’s ability transform a distressed site into affordable housing.

-Going forward, PHA’s Opening Doors Initiative is planning to utilize Faircloth-to-RAD, a new option the U.S. Department of Housing and Urban Development (HUD) created in 2021 to help public housing authorities create more deeply affordable apartments.
+PHA’s Opening Doors Initiative utilizes the Faircloth-to-RAD program (also known as “Restore-Rebuild”), a new option the U.S. Department of Housing and Urban Development (HUD) created in 2021 to help public housing authorities build or acquire more deeply affordable apartments.

 This option supports a public housing authority’s ability to create affordable housing units up to federal government limits as set by Congress in 1998 through the Faircloth Amendment to the Housing Act.